 Ok, so DLIA organizes the ATBI, and the ATBI counts bugs

 and salamanders and stuff.
 Why is this important?

 The ATBI is more than just identifying and counting species of life.
 It is about understanding habitats, ecosystems, and relationships between species.
 We know so little about the web of life, and so many species are disappearing forever.
 The more we understand about the natural world, the better equipped we are to preserve and maintain it.

 This sounds like important work.
 How can I help?

 We thought you'd never ask!
 If you have some spare time, we love working with volunteers.
 Check out our volunteer page to read about all the different jobs you can help with.
 Or, if you'd rather, we couldn't continue to fund scientists without your tax-deductible contributions.
 The support us page lists all our options for gift giving.
 Also, you can support us just by coming to our events and having fun.
-Look at our calendar to see what's coming up next.
+Look at our upcoming events on the website frontpage to see what's coming up next.

 I don't live in the Smokies.
 Are there other ATBIs